 Some parents may not feel comfortable speaking to other parents.
 Whether that is the case or you just don’t have the time, a common trend is for letters to be sent out through email or with coaches/teachers of groups.
 This way the parents/child dealing with head lice can still be left anonymous if they choose, and everyone is equally informed of the information they need to prevent lice in their homes.

-Call Lice Clinics of America today, where we can answer any questions you may have, help keep you informed and offer the support you need during this stressful situation.
+Call Lice Clinics of Texas today, where we can answer any questions you may have, help keep you informed and offer the support you need during this stressful situation.